simbos00/Effect-of-TripAdvisor-Reviews-on-Pricing/README.md

 The effect is only estimated locally around the cutoff and may not apply to other rating thresholds (e.g., 3.5 vs 4.0).

-Weak external validit: the city of Rome may not generalize to other markets and the results on the TripAdvisor platform may differ than other platoforms' results.
+Weak external validity: the city of Rome may not generalize to other markets and the results on the TripAdvisor platform may differ than other platoforms' results.

 # Dataset